toolness/loldevops/README.md

 and you're done.

-Alternatively, if you just want to run all the checks and output the results to the console, run `run-checks.js`.
+Alternatively, if you just want to run all the checks and output the results to stdout, run `run-checks.js`.
+This script will exit with a nonzero exit code if any of the checks failed.

 ## Creating a Check